kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

   - Mandatory reporting for all rejections: This would make the scheduler's behavior uniform.
     However, it might create significant API churn for plugins that reject pods frequently and for short durations, negatively impacting performance and UX.
+  - Mandatory reporting with a delay (cooldown period): This approach attempts to reduce API churn by waiting for a brief, configurable delay before reporting a rejection.
+While better than immediate mandatory reporting, this has some flaws:
+    - It removes control from the plugins, which are in the best position to know whether a rejection is truly transient or a persistent issue that needs a status update.
+    - A single, global delay value is difficult to set correctly for all plugins and all possible cluster states.
+    - It doesn't guarantee relevance.
+A Pod's PreEnqueue retry can be significantly delayed due to a long scheduling queue or other factors, making the delayed message just as irrelevant as an immediate one.
+While a delay could be a beneficial additional mechanism to reduce update bursts in the future, it's not a suitable main control mechanism.

 ### 3. What reason should be used for the Pod condition?